colbrac/ING-to-QIF-converter-for-KMyMoney/README.md

 conda deactivate
 ```

-Then I made a copy of the 'Anaconda Prompt' shortcut in the Windows Start Menu folder which points to this .bat file.
+Then I made a copy of the 'Anaconda Prompt' shortcut in the Windows Start Menu folder which points to this .bat file instead of the activate.bat and changed the working folder field.

 ## License
 This script is provided under the MIT License.
 Please see the license file for more details.